patrickdappollonio/kubectl-slice/README.md

     * If the rendered file name includes a path separator, subfolders under `--output-dir` will be created.
     * If a file already exists in `--output-directory` under this generated file name, their contents will be replaced.
 * `--exclude-kind`:
   * A case-insensitive, comma-separated list of Kubernetes object kinds to exclude from the output.
+Globs are supported.
   * You can also repeat the parameter multiple times to achieve the same effect (`--exclude-kind pod --exclude-kind deployment`)
 * `--include-kind`:
   * A case-insensitive, comma-separated list of Kubernetes object kinds to include in the output.
+Globs are supported.
 Any other Kubernetes object kinds will be excluded.
   * You can also repeat the parameter multiple times to achieve the same effect (`--include-kind pod --include-kind deployment`)
 * `--skip-non-k8s`:
   * If enabled, any YAMLs that don't contain at least an `apiVersion`, `kind` and `metadata.name` will be excluded from the split